 Former students had been planning a large retirement party for the geology aficionado this summer, and are now shaping up efforts to throw the party as a memorial for the beloved professor.

 Sara Rozet Norwick said her father died surrounded by family and close friends.
-She
+She released a statement on behalf of the family.

 "The family hopes that Steve's legacy will live on in small acts -- picking up a piece of garbage, reading a book, singing, refilling a reusable water bottle, enjoying nature, teaching, etc.